top of page

 A company is a legal vehicle that is created (incorporated) under the Companies Act, 2013.
 The first and crucial step in organizing a company is determining the share ownership among founders, usually expressed as a percentage of the total number of shares.
 This ownership percentage is significant for each founder.
 Subsequently, directors are appointed to decide the allotment of shares to investors.
 The beauty of a corporate structure (company) is that it separates the ‘ownership’ of the company from its ‘management’.
 The ownership is with the shareholders, while the management of the company vests with the directors.

-The liability of the shareholders is limited to the share capital that they have invested in the company – that is, once the company exhausts all the money that they’ve invested, and if there are further claims on the company from various parties, such claims cannot be recovered from the shareholders.
+The liability of the shareholders is limited to the share capital that they have invested in the company—that is, once the company exhausts all the money that they’ve invested, and if various parties make further claims against the company, such claims cannot be recovered from the shareholders.

-The same may not hold true for a director, though, and directors may be personally liable for wrongdoings or neglectfully running the company.
+The same may not hold true for a director, though, and directors may be personally liable for wrongdoings or neglectful running of the company.

 Limited Liability Partnership (LLP)

 In the last decade, LLPs have gathered much traction.
 An LLP is a partnership, but, added with the protection of limitation of liability.
 The liability of the limited partners is limited to their agreed contribution to the LLP (akin to the share capital contributed by shareholders in a company).
 LLPs offer benefits such as easier starting procedures with fewer formalities and lower registration costs compared to a company.
 The annual ROC compliance for LLPs is also less than that of a company.
 In LLPs, however, transferring ownership rights requires the consent of all partners, and the LLP must be dissolved if the number of partners reduces to one.
-Also, it is also important to note that FDI in LLPs is only allowed with prior approval from the Reserve Bank of India (RBI), and certain company-specific schemes (such as ESOPs) cannot be issued by LLPs.
+Also it is also important to note that FDI in LLPs is only allowed with prior approval from the Reserve Bank of India (RBI), and LLPs cannot issue certain company-specific schemes (such as ESOPs).

 One Person Company (OPC)